Attendance

 The following types of absence may be marked as authorised:

-- Illness:you must notify your child’s school on the morning of their first day of absence.
+• Illness: you must notify your child’s school on the morning of their first day of absence.
 If your child has coronavirus, you MUST keep them at home from at least 3 days from the day after they developed symptoms or had a positive test.
-If the school disputes the authenticity of their illness, they could ask you for medical evidence such as a doctor’s note, an appointment card or a copy of their prescription.
+If the school disputes the authenticity of their illness, you will be asked for medical evidence such as a doctor’s note, an appointment card or a copy of their prescription.

-- Medical or dental appointments, although these should be arranged outside school hours whenever possible.
+• Medical or dental appointments, although these should be arranged outside school hours whenever possible an proof of the appointment should be provided.

 What absences are not authorised?